 - Hundreds of dead cattle, animal carcasses and unwanted babies are also thrown into the river annually

 But the fact remains that the river is a leading cause of infant and child mortality in India.
-We had a hard time watching the people in the river – especially the children – once we’d read all of the facts.
+We have a hard time watching the people in the river – especially the children – once we’ve read all of the facts.

 The Ganga Aarti

 As dusk descends, Prakesh leads us back to the Dashashwamedh Ghat near our hotel to witness the nightly Ganga Aarti ceremony.

 Every evening at sunset, the ceremony is performed in India’s three holy cities – Haridwar, Rishikesh and Varanasi.
 People begin to arrive as early as 5:00pm to get a good position for viewing.

 The aarti is a powerful devotional ritual that uses fire as an offering to the goddess of the most holy river in India, Goddess Ganga.
 The fire is in the form of a lit lamp circled around by young Hindu priests with the idea being that the lamps acquire the power of the deity.